 How it's done

-Business climate is the general economic environment that local businesses operate in.
-Reviewing and understanding local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
+The Business climate is the general economic environment that local businesses operate in.
+Reviewing and understanding the local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
 This activity will guide you to better understand the business climate in Peterborough & the Kawarthas and help you answer the following fundamental questions.

 - WHAT is the business climate in Peterborough & the Kawarthas?

 - WHAT costs and assistance should I know about?